 Probate in Colorado is less expensive and burdensome than in many other states:

-Variations on the types of trusts described above are often used for specific purposes, such as:
+Variations on the types of trusts described above are used for specific purposes, including:

 Yes, but . . .